Goofierknot5537/graveler-attempted-optimizations/README.md

 Took an average of 3.949372621999937 seconds
 ```
 I used the ``timeit`` module to time the code.
 Put everything into a function, and ran ``timeit.timeit(rolling, number=100)`` to time it. ~4 seconds for 100k is about 25,320/sec.
-Faster than Dustin's 1,355/sec for 1 billion in 8.5 days, but that may be due to hardware, rather than software.
+Faster than Austin's 1,355/sec for 1 billion in 8.5 days, but that may be due to hardware, rather than software.

 ## Removal of Redundant code